Teach Your Children Well

 Introduction to the Bill 21 Edition

 At this writing (Autumn 2019), Québec is being pilloried for passing a law which restricts public servants from flaunting their religious affiliation when at work.
-The main opposition to An Act respecting the laicity of the State coming from self-absorbed teachers who insist that the Canadian Charter of Rights gives them the “right” to parade their faith in front of a captive audience of children, a sanctimonious English-Canadian media and provinces that have not gone as far as Québec in accommodating a religion which brooks no equal.
+The main opposition to An Act respecting the laicity of the State coming from self-absorbed teachers who insist that the Canadian Charter of Rights gives them the “right” to parade their faith in front of the kids, a sanctimonious English-Canadian media and provinces that have not gone as far as Québec in accommodating a religion which brooks no equal.

 As to the ever-present accusation of racism, that Bill 21 disproportionately affects visible minorities: it does not!
 Christians in general and Catholics in particular, if they ignored their scriptures’ admonition to give Caesar his due*, would be the most affected.
 Islam will not acknowledge Caesar’s role, except as a subservient in the management of human affairs.